Table of Contents

 Which stack should I start with?

-The MERN stack is popular for beginners because you use JavaScript everywhere.
-PERN (PostgreSQL + Express + React + Node) is also great.
+The MERN stack is popular among beginners because it uses JavaScript throughout.
+PERN (PostgreSQL, Express, React, and Node) is also a great option.

 Do I need Kubernetes at the start?

-No. Learn Docker and automated deploys first.
-Add Docker and Kubernetes later when your app needs scale.
+No. Learn Docker and automated deployments first.
+Add Kubernetes later when your app needs to scale.

 Front end or back end first?